King penguin: Research and management

 The Pew Charitable Trust recommends the Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR) implement "large-scale, fully protected marine reserves in the waters surrounding Antarctica."
-The Trust also recommends precautionary management of the Antarctic krill fishery in order to protect king penguins' main source of food.
+The Trust also recommends precautionary management of the Antarctic krill fishery to protect king penguins' main source of food.
 The CCAMLR is made up of 24 countries (plus the European Union); among those are the United States and China, which have been withholding the authority to enact such protective measures.
 It has also been suggested that in conservation modeling, special attention be paid to the southernmost breeding locations, given the predicted rise in water temperature in the Southern Ocean, and that complete regular censuses of breeding populations be carried out to detect temporal trends and environmental changes.

 The species is classified as Least Concern by the International Union for Conservation of Nature's Red List of Threatened Species.
 Since 2004, the IUCN has reported that the population size is large and has increased its breeding rates.
 Adult king penguins have maintained high survival rates since the 1970s.
 The steady population of king penguins is due largely to current conservation efforts to protect nesting habitats.
 Ecotourism and public access to all king penguin breeding sites are heavily restricted in order to prevent outbreaks of disease and general disturbance.
 All of the colonies in Crozet and Kerguelen Islands are protected under the oversight of the Reserve Naturelle Nationales des Terres australes et Antarctiques Françaises.
 South Georgian penguins reside in a "special protected area within the Environmental Management Plan for South Georgia."
 And in the Falklands, all wildlife—including the king penguin—is protected under the Conservation of Wildlife and Nature Bill of 1999.